adulbrich/colony-capstone/README.md

 The `src/` directory contains our codebase.

-The `LICENSE` is currently CC0 and will need to be changed by the end of the year.
+The `LICENSE` is currently using the MIT License.

 ## Installation